 The Equipment Room facilities exist for education of our majors by supporting the School of CMA/DJAM Department curriculum.
 On occasion, rentals are made to other Biola departments or outside entities.
 Equipment Room rentals generate funds to repair and update equipment and are used for other studio needs.
 Rentals of this nature are considered secondary and are permitted only when they are deemed not to interfere with primary educational purposes.

 If you are a CMA/DJAM major or a non-major taking a CMA/DJAM production course, you will need to complete the following steps to set up a check out account:

 Reservations are non-transferable.
 Also, Equipment cannot be transferred to another person without first returning it to the Equipment Room.
 Consecutive reservations to extend equipment use are NOT allowed.
-To receive permission for an extended checkout, please fill out the Equipment Checkout Extension Request Form.

 The person who reserves equipment must pick up and the return the equipment.
 If you are not able to pick up and return your reserved equipment, please do not make a reservation.
 The ER will not checkout or return equipment unless the student on the checkout form is present.

 On very rare occasions, equipment problems or scheduling problems may make it necessary to “bump” you from a previously reserved time.
 This rarely happens, but if it does please accept it gracefully.
 We will do everything we can to accommodate your schedule if you reserve in advance.

 Access to Production Center Advanced Equipment requires sophomore level classification and above, attendance at applicable in person or online training seminars (accessible through Canvas Course “Production Center Advanced Training”), a passing grade on the related advanced equipment quiz, and demonstration of advanced production skills.
 If you do not yet have access to our online Advanced Equipment Training offerings, please contact the Director of Studio Operations.